-It might seem that the choice to small business owners is between to imperfect solutions.
+It might seem that the choice of small business owners is between two imperfect solutions.
 Time-consuming paperwork or the complexity of creating a spreadsheet that is “good enough”.
 There is another option.
 LeaveWizard’s specialist online leave management system provides an all-in-one solution for staff holiday and absence management.

 A smarter, faster option.

-Employees can use the mobile app to easily see how much holiday entitlement they have left, and to book upcoming holiday.
-Managers are able to use the intuitive online dashboard to see and approve requests, create custom reports to show patterns of holiday and absence, and to have pro-rata calculations for part time employees or mid-year starters automatically calculated.
+Employees can use the mobile app to easily see how much holiday entitlement they have left and to book upcoming holidays.
+Managers are able to use the intuitive online dashboard to see and approve requests, create custom reports to show patterns of holiday and absence, and have pro-rata calculations for part-time employees or mid-year starters automatically calculated.
 Best of all because LeaveWizard’s system is customisable, it is able to scale as your company grows, so that you don’t have to navigate around features you never use.